-Medieval Abingdon was a highly significant place.
+Mediaeval Abingdon was a highly significant place.
 From the time of Aethelwold, who was abbot around 943-963, the Abbey of St Mary’s was a centre of excellence in the cultural and religious life of Europe.
-Run with the efficiency of a modern corporation, its lands, wealth and learning were managed by Benedictine monks, but relations with the little town which had begun to grow in front of the abbey were not always good.
+Run with the efficiency of a modern corporation, its lands, wealth and learning were managed by Benedictine monks but relations with the little town which had begun to grow in front of the abbey were not always good.
 The archway which once formed the entrance to the abbey grounds can still be seen today and there were times when the gates had to be locked against the rioting townsfolk.

 St Nicolas’ church belonged to the abbey but faced out to the town.
-Known as the “little church by the gate”, it was built so that the servants and ordinary people who were connected with the abbey could receive Holy Communion whilst being firmly kept out of the abbey itself.
-Inside there are interesting monuments mainly from a later era, including the intriguing Blacknall memorial with an unsolved puzzle: a poem that seems to deliberately ignore one of the two daughters depicted above.
+Known as the ‘little church by the gate’, it was built so that the servants and ordinary people who were connected with the abbey could receive holy communion whilst being firmly kept out of the abbey itself.
+Inside, there are interesting monuments mainly from a later era, including the intriguing Blacknall memorial with an unsolved puzzle – a poem that seems to deliberately ignore one of the two daughters depicted above.

-The St Helen’s area developed as one of the principal trading wharves on this part of the Thames and the medieval houses that line the tranquil East St Helen street were the homes of the successful merchant and business families of the town.
+The St Helen’s area developed as one of the principal trading wharves on this part of the Thames and the mediaeval houses that line the tranquil East St Helen Street were the homes of the successful merchant and business families of the town.
 In St Helen’s Church they set up a decorative cross which was the focal point for their independence from the abbey.
 Although it sounds today like a religious sect, the Fraternity of the Holy Cross was in fact as much a committee devoted to the management of problems like the care of the poor and the maintenance of infrastructure for the common good.
 They built almshouses such as Long Alley in St Helen’s Churchyard and constructed the main bridge over the Thames.
 Much of their money was devoted to keeping this repaired as the trade it brought to the town was important to all their livelihoods.

-Abingdon was set to prosper and in the ensuing centuries the town grew steadily with a thriving mixed economy that included the river barge trade, bookmaking and printing, markets, leather manufacture, malting, brewing and, it would seem from the records, a vast number of pubs!
+Abingdon was set to prosper and in the ensuing centuries the town grew steadily, with a thriving mixed economy that included the river barge trade, bookmaking and printing, markets, leather manufacture, malting, brewing and, it would seem from the records, a vast number of pubs!
 The growing importance of the town was reflected in the design of the County Hall which dominates the Market Place.
 Erected between 1678 and 1684, it was first know as the Sessions Hall as it was built as an assize court above with a market hall below.
-Christopher Kempster’s building seems to have drawn heavily on the work of Sir Christopher Wren, designer of St Paul’s Cathedral, and we know that the two men worked on buildings in London together.
-The cosmopolitan magnificence of the County Hall is a bold expression of the status of the town in its heyday as county town of Berkshire, and indicates that Abingdon was not a rural backwater but strongly linked to the mainstream of cultural life, perhaps because of the busy barge trade running down the Thames to the capital.
-Today it is a museum housing local exhibits with interactive displays, rooftop visits and a programme of talks and workshops.
+Christopher Kempster’s building seems to have drawn heavily on the work of Sir Christopher Wren, designer of St Paul’s Cathedral in London and we know that the two men worked on buildings in London together.
+The cosmopolitan magnificence of the County Hall is a bold expression of the status of the town in its heyday as county town of Berkshire and indicates that Abingdon was not a rural backwater but strongly linked to the mainstream of cultural life, perhaps because of the busy barge trade running down the Thames to the capital.
+Today, it is a museum housing local exhibits with interactive displays, rooftop visits and a programme of talks and workshops.

 The Abbey Buildings used by the Benedictine monks for administration, guest hospitality, grain storage and baking still survive, having been saved by the Friends of Abingdon during the Second World War.
-Local volunteers created the Elizabethan-style Unicorn Theatre which opened in time for the coronation of Elizabeth II in1953 and for many years was a hub for the staging of Handel operas and early plays produced in the style of the era in which they were created.
+Local volunteers created the Elizabethan-style Unicorn Theatre which opened in time for the coronation of Elizabeth II in 1953 and for many years was a hub for the staging of Handel operas and early plays produced in the style of the era in which they were created.
 This alternative theatre of its era is still active today.
 Professional and amateur productions take on a unique quality from their intimate setting and actors have to get used to dashing from the Green Room across the open-air passage before diving in another door to find themselves on stage!
 The same narrow passageway can be used by visitors to nip through from Thames Street, overlooking the mill stream created by the Benedictine monks, to Chequer Walk leading up to the Guildhall and St Nicolas’ church.